lacruype/lacruype/README.md

     🔧 I’m currently working on ...a desktop app for a personnal project.

-    💡 I’m curious about ...the Rust language even though I've never tried to learn it.
+    💡 I’m curious about ...the Rust language even though I've never tried to learn it...yet.

     📖 I’m currently learning ...NodeJS and Electron.